 Short Circuit Study

 For the short circuit study, both the non-ESS and ESS should be modeled at the total installed MVA with the appropriate subtransient and transient reactances.
-The reactance of DC-Coupled resources would be based on ESS flow through the same set of inverters as the non-ESS while for a Self-Limiting Facility, the short circuit current could come from two or more sets of inverters.
+The reactance of resources connected behind the same set of inverters would be based on ESS flow through those inverters while for a Self-Limiting Facility utilizing additional inverters, the short circuit current could come from two or more sets of inverters.

-The short circuit study will be needed if the facility is a Self-Limiting Facility or DC-Coupled Resource with new/modified inverters.
-The study is not needed if it is DC-Coupled with no changes to the existing inverters.
+The short circuit study will be needed if the facility is a Self-Limiting Facility or consists of resources connected behindnew/modified inverters.
+The study is not needed if it is connected behind inverters that did not change.

 Dynamic Stability Study